lvarin/csc-cloud/md/13-AppPackaging.md

 .container[
 .col[
 Three important concepts:
-- **chart**: A bundle of information necessary to reate an instance of a Kubernetes application.
+- **chart**: A bundle of information necessary to create an instance of a Kubernetes application.
 - **config**: It contains configuration information that can be merged into a packaged chart.
 - **release**: A running instance of a chart combined with a specific config.